segment was partly funded by a Local History Grant issued by the Brisbane City

 Post 1945 - present.

-Farming activity in the catchment began to decline after World War II and presaged a wider decline in its traditional economic pursuits over the next thirty years with the closure of the last wool processing plant at Belmont in 1976 [ as mentioned earlier, the author of this study delivered sheep and cattle hides by truck as an employee of W.A.
+Farming activity in the catchment began to decline after World War II and presaged a wider decline in the Bulimba Creek Valley's traditional economic pursuits over the next thirty years with the closure of the last wool processing plant at Belmont in 1976 [ as mentioned earlier, the author of this study delivered sheep and cattle hides by truck as an employee of W.A.
 Morgan's Meat Transport Company of Barrack Rd., Cannon Hill, from the Metropolitan Abattoir at Colmslie to the Redbank plant at Belmont, the Edwards plant at Cribb Rd., Belmont and several other plants at Murrarie and Hemmant between 1969 and 1970.
-He capsized a 3 ton truck in early 1970 while attempting to transfer a large load of sheep hides over rough ground to a more remote shed at the rear of the Redbank plant .
+He capsized a 3 ton truck in early 1970 while attempting to transfer a large load of sheep hides over uneven unsealed terrain, to a more remote shed at the rear of the Redbank plant .
 That ground, which lay between what is now Carindale St. and Surbiton St., has recently had high density housing built upon it.]

 The author was able to obtain his copy of the History of the Belmont Wool Scours " River of Gold " by Morris and Murphy, from Dave Maxwell, a former Brisbane wool industry employee who had commercial dealings with the Redbank plant over a lengthy period of time.